horeaporutiu/wkc-tutorial-intelligent-loan/README.md

 transactions, conversations, and other information related to a customer.
 The second step, or "organize" is focused on creating the foundation of analytics.
 More specifically, it's about enabling your data scientists and business analysts to do their job efficiently.
-The focus of this tutorial will be around the "organize" step of the AI Ladder.

 This is
 where a secure metadata management platform like the [award-winning Watson Knowledge Catalog](https://www.ibmbigdatahub.com/blog/ibm-expands-data-and-ai-excellence-data-cataloging-technology-cloud-pak-data#:~:text=Watson%20Knowledge%20Catalog%20named%20a,winner%20for%20metadata%20management%20tools&text=Describing%20the%20breadth%20of%20IBM's,space%20is%20no%20small%20task.) on the Cloud Pak for Data platform comes in.
 At its core